rkamphorst/RKamphorst.ContextResolution/src/RKamphorst.ContextResolution.Provider/README.md

 We want to *decouple* the operation(s) from the other domains.
 This will make it easier to add or update sources and operations indepentently.

-This library project, *Context Resolution*, provides a way in which:
+This repository provides a way in which:

 * an operation can request context without knowing where the context comes from;
 * context sources don't have to be aware of which operation(s) consume them;